-Our Town, Our choice
+Our Town, Our Choice

-National Grid's plans for converter stations outside Saxmundham will permanently alter our town and the neighbouring communities of Kelsale, Carlton, Benhall and Sternfield.
 No mitigation can fully offset the ecological damage to this precious and ancient landscape.
 Productive, arable land will be lost, soil composition altered, and irreplaceable habitats destroyed.
 Yet, we believe if we can set aside our differences and come together, these projects could also become a catalyst for positive change - both for our people and for the many species that rely on this beautiful natural environment.